 - State Fire Marshal Division Electrical Bureau

 The City is doing everything possible to expedite these permits so residents and their contractor can begin repairs immediately.

 - Permits are REQUIRED for significant roof damage, structural repairs, or substantial interior repairs.
 Examples include: wall damage or truss damage, anything structural that has been pushed out of alignment, attic rafters that are damaged, significant siding or large portions of roof repairs, anything that touches electrical, mechanical, or plumbing work.

 - Permits are NOT required for minor roofing repairs (replacing small portions of shingles), small sections of siding, small roof holes that can be patched with plywood, or other minor maintenance items.

 - Your contractor is responsible for obtaining the appropriate permits from the Building Services Department

+A building permit is required for demolition of any structure.
 For safety, proper utility disconnections must be verified prior to demolition, which is part of the permit process.
 For any questions related to the permit process, please contact Building Services at 319-286-5831.

 Call Building Services at 319-286-5831 for any questions about the permit process